-The fundamental nature of humanity refers to the innate disposition of the mind, comprising the disposition of the manas and the disposition of the tathagatagarbha; the nature acquired through conditioning is the disposition of the consciousness.
-To understand the fundamental nature of humanity, one must observe the manas from the perspective of the five aggregates and the tathagatagarbha as a whole.
-To discern a person's manifested disposition, one must observe the manas, for the manas is the root, while consciousness is the branches and leaves.
-Although the flourishing of the branches and leaves of consciousness may obscure the root of the manas, when those branches and leaves inevitably wither and fall, the root of the manas will be fully revealed.
+The fundamental nature of humanity refers to the innate mind-nature inherent in individuals, comprising two aspects: the mind-nature of the manas and the nature of the tathāgatagarbha.
+The acquired nature shaped through conditioning is the mind-nature of consciousness.
+To understand the fundamental aspect of human nature from the perspective of the five aggregates, one must examine the manas; to grasp it holistically, one must look to the tathāgatagarbha.
+When observing the manifestations of a person's mind-nature, focus should be on the manas, for it is the root, while consciousness is like the branches.
+Although the flourishing foliage of consciousness may obscure the fundamental root of the manas, the branches of consciousness will inevitably wither and fall, at which point the fundamental root of the manas will be laid completely bare.

-From the perspective of the five aggregates, one observes the disposition of the manas; from the essential perspective, one observes the disposition of the tathagatagarbha.
-However, generally speaking, it is the disposition of the five aggregates that is observed.
-Whatever nature the manas has possessed since beginningless kalpas, that is the nature of humanity; whatever disposition the manas holds, that is the disposition of humanity.
-Just as the manas is, so too is the nature of animals, the nature of ghosts and spirits, the nature of asuras, and the nature of devas; just as the manas is, so too is the nature of arhats, the nature of pratyekabuddhas, the nature of bodhisattvas, and the nature of Buddhas.
-More fundamental than the manas is the disposition of the true mind, the tathagatagarbha.
-Therefore, the original nature of humanity is the nature of the tathagatagarbha.
+In terms of the five aggregates, examine the mind-nature of the manas; essentially, examine the mind-nature of the tathāgatagarbha—though generally, it is the mind-nature of the five aggregates that is observed.
+Whatever nature the manas has possessed since beginningless kalpas defines human nature; whatever mind-nature the manas possesses, so too does human nature.
+So too are the mind-natures of animals, ghosts and spirits, asuras, and celestial beings defined by this; so too are the mind-natures of arhats, pratyekabuddhas, bodhisattvas, and Buddhas.
+More fundamental than the manas is the mind-nature of the true mind, the tathāgatagarbha.
+Thus, the original nature of humanity is the nature of the tathāgatagarbha.

 5